50-Course/50-Course/README.md

 <div align="center">

-# Hi there & welcome to my hood 👋
+# Hi there 👋

 </div>

 Hi, I'm Eri, Africa's passionate developer, experienced software engineer, working on some of the coolest ideas from ground up.
-My tagine? `epiphany to code`;
+My tagine? `epiphany_to_code`;
 I have been involved in building perfomant projects from zero to one.

-<br></br>

 <div align="center">